-3 cross-over studies and 4 randomised controlled trials were identified, comparing catheter washout versus no washout, or determining the relative merits of different washout regimens (saline, weak acid, strong acid and antimicrobial solutions were all included).
+Three crossover studies and four randomised controlled trials were identified, comparing catheter washout versus no washout, or determining the relative merits of different washout regimens (saline, weak acid, strong acid and antimicrobial solutions were all included).

-Methodological problems were, however, identified in the studies: some cross-over trials were based on between group differences rather than on individual participant's differences for sequential interventions, some studies were small and one study mixed results for both suprapubic and urethral catheters.
+Methodological problems were identified in the studies.
+Some crossover trials were based on between-group differences rather than on individual participant's differences for sequential interventions.
+Other studies were small and one study mixed results for both suprapubic and urethral catheters.
 No trial considered patient satisfaction or comfort.

-The authors conclude that "insufficient data exists providing reliable evidence about the benefit or harms of washout policies".
+The authors concluded that: "Insufficient data exists providing reliable evidence about the benefit or harms of washout policies."
 If proven beneficial, further questions include necessary frequency, timings and volumes of catheter washouts.